 Upper Basin System Conservation Pilot Program

 In December 2022, the Upper Colorado River Commission announced that up to $125 million would be available to pay water users to conserve water and improve water-use efficiency.
 This effort restarted a prior System Conservation Pilot Program but greatly ramped up its funding.
 This program previously spent a total of $8.5 million in the Upper Basin from 2015-2018.
-The Commission accepted new water conservation proposals from December 14, 2022 to March 1, 2023, offering $150 per acre-foot of conserved water, and it received more than 80 applications.
-Water users, however, could request a higher payment rate.1
+The Commission accepted new water conservation proposals from December 14, 2022 to March 1, 2023 and selected 72 of 88 project applications it received.
+The Commission estimates that the selected projects will conserve as much as 39,178 acre-feet of water at a total cost of about $16 million.2 While the Commission initially offered $150 per acre-foot of conserved water, water users could request higher payments, and the average payment ended up exceeding $400 per acre-foot.

 Salton Sea restoration